7 Ways to Reduce Dementia Sundowning Symptoms

 • Having mood swings

-To reduce sundowning behavior, the first thing to do is figure out your older adult’s biggest triggers – the things that are most likely causing them to get upset or agitated.
+To reduce sundowning behavior, the first step is to identify your older adult’s biggest triggers—the things most likely to upset or agitate them.

 Use a caregiving notebook to track their behavior and activities.

 Write down your older adult’s daily routine and any symptoms you notice.
-Pay special attention in the few hours before their sundowning usually starts.
+Please pay special attention in the few hours before their sundowning usually starts.

 After a few days, you’ll be able to spot clues that tell you which activities, environments, or needs are triggering their behavior or making symptoms worse.